 Dry skin can be an irritating and sometimes painful condition.
 But there are a number of ways you can prevent your skin from drying out and rehydrate the affected areas.
 Read on to find out more about what causes dry skin and the measures you can take to prevent it.

-Dry skin is a condition which can affect anybody at any age, though it is more common in the ageing population, but occurs in men and women equally.
+Dry skin is a condition which can affect anybody at any age; though it is more common in the ageing population, it occurs in men and women equally.

-Known medically as Xerosis cutis, it it predominantly diagnosed based on the signs and symptoms.
-In some cases, a sample of the skin may be tested in a laboratory to determine whether fungal culture or other infections could be a contributing factor.
+Known medically as Xerosis cutis, it is predominantly diagnosed based on the signs and symptoms.
+Sometimes, a skin sample may be tested in a laboratory to determine whether fungal culture or other infections could be a contributing factor.